rust-lang/rfcs/text/XXX-unwind-FFI.md

 Crates that explicitly specify the `default` runtime, however, are not compatible with crates using other runtimes.

+In order to verify that all crates in a dependency graph are compatible in this way, new metadata will need to be added to the `rlib` format.
+It may be possible to combine this metadata with the `panic` strategy metadata.

 # Drawbacks
 [drawbacks]: #drawbacks